junfanz1/junfanz1.github.io/_posts/2021-04-17-High-Frequency-Finance-Notes.md

   - Compute a new variable from initial variable while keeping initial inhomogeneous time points. *Ex*: computing a series of local vol from initial price series.
   - Macroscopic operators extract *average* behavior of time series.
 They are immune to small variations of individual ticks, including adding/eliminating few ticks.
 They have well-defined limit when price quotes become infinitely dense.
 If price quotes are sufficiently dense inside the range of operator, we are close enough to its limit.
 For inhomogeneous time series, macroscopic operators are robust [^5].
 The archetype of macroscopic operator is exponential moving average (EMA), with decaying weight on the past.

 [^5]: For homogeneous ones, macroscopic are unnecessary because sampling frequency is fixed and we don't need to take continuous-time limit or add/remove ticks.
-Moreover, homogeneous time series rely on backward shift operator $\mathcal{B}$, which is microscopic.
+Moreover, homogeneous time series rely on backward shift operator $$\mathcal{B}$$, which is microscopic.
 See Zumbach and Muller (2001).

 ## 3.1.
 Variables in Homogeneous Time Series